Why we need a new public high school in Canada Bay

 Many students are currently forced to attend schools outside their local area

-Anecdotal evidence indicates that many local families want the option of a local public high school for their students, but are discouraged by the lack of basic facilities, inadequate maintenance and understaffing.
-A long-standing issue of insufficient toilets for female students has recently been resolved with installation of 16 toilets in demountables, in addition to the the existing 17 demountable classrooms (rising to 22 in 2022).
-Because of the long-standing problems, many parents and students want higher standard facilities and send their secondary age students elsewhere.
+Anecdotal evidence indicates that many local families want the option of a local public high school for their students, but are discouraged by the lack of facilities compared to private schools exemplified by the 17 demountable classrooms (rising to 22 in 2022).
+Consequently, many parents and students want higher standard facilities and send their secondary age students elsewhere.
 These problems aren’t the fault of the principal or the teachers; it’s because the NSW Government doesn’t provide sufficient funding.

 • Not wanting or able to continue spending tens of thousands on private school fees.